 Any facility, regardless of its size or location, faces vulnerabilities in the healthcare environment.
 VHA requires managers to conduct environment of care inspection rounds and resolve issues in a timely manner.
 The goal of the environment of care program is to reduce and control environmental hazards and risks; prevent accidents and injuries; and maintain safe conditions for patients, visitors, and staff.
-The physical environment of a healthcare organization must not only be functional, but should also promote healing.64
+The physical environment of a healthcare organization must not only be functional, but should also promote healing.68

 The purpose of this facet of the OIG inspection was to determine whether the facility maintained a clean and safe healthcare environment in accordance with applicable requirements.
 The OIG examined whether the facility met requirements in selected areas that are often associated with higher risks of harm to patients, such as in the locked inpatient mental health unit.
-The inspection team also looked at facility compliance with emergency management processes.65
+The inspection team also looked at facility compliance with emergency management processes.69

-VHA requires its facilities to have the "capacity for [providing] mental health services for veterans with acute and severe emotional and/or behavioral symptoms causing a safety risk to self or others, and/or resulting in severely compromised functional status.
-This level of care is typically provided in an inpatient setting;" however, for facilities that do not have inpatient mental health services, that "capacity" could mean facilitating care at a nearby VA or non-VA facility.
-66
+VHA requires its facilities to have the "capacity for [providing] mental health services for Veterans with acute and severe emotional and/or behavioral symptoms causing a safety risk to self or others, and/or resulting in severely compromised functional status.
+This level of care is typically provided in an inpatient setting;" however, for facilities that do not have inpatient mental health services, that "capacity" could mean facilitating care at a nearby VA or non-VA facility.70

 VHA requires managers to establish a comprehensive emergency management program to ensure the continuity of patient care and hospital operations in the event of a natural disaster or other emergency.
 This includes conducting a hazard vulnerability analysis and developing an emergency operations plan.
-These requirements are meant to support facilities' efforts to identify and minimize harm from potential hazards, threats, incidents, and events related to healthcare and other essential services.67 Managers must also develop utility management plans to increase reliability and reduce failures of electrical power distribution systems in accordance with TJC,
+These requirements are meant to support facilities' efforts to identify and minimize harm from potential hazards, threats, incidents, and events related to healthcare and other essential services.
+Managers must also develop utility management plans to increase reliability and reduce failures of electrical power distribution systems in accordance with TJC,

-64 VHA Directive 1608, Comprehensive Environment of Care (CEOC Program), February 1, 2016.
+68 VHA Directive 1608, Comprehensive Environment of Care (CEOC) Program, February 1, 2016.

-65 Applicable requirements for high-risk areas and emergency management include those detailed in or by various VHA Directives, Joint Commission hospital accreditation standards, Occupational Safety and Health Administration, American National Standards Institute (ANSI)/Association for the Advancement of Medical Instrumentation (AAMI), and National Fire Protection Association (NFPA).
+69 Applicable requirements for high-risk areas and emergency management include those detailed in or by various VHA Directives, Joint Commission hospital accreditation standards, Occupational Safety and Health Administration, American National Standards Institute (ANSI)/Association for the Advancement of Medical Instrumentation (AAMI), and National Fire Protection Association (NFPA).

-66 VHA Handbook 1160.06, Inpatient Mental Health Services, September 16, 2013.
+70 VHA Handbook 1160.06, Inpatient Mental Health Services, September 16, 2013.
 (This VHA Handbook was scheduled for recertification on or before the last working date of September 2018 and has not been recertified.)

-67 VHA Directive 0320.01, Veterans Health Administration Comprehensive Emergency Management Program (CEMP) Procedures, April 6, 2017.
+71 VHA Directive 0320.01, Veterans Health Administration Comprehensive Emergency Management Program (CEMP) Procedures, April 6, 2017.

-Occupational Safety and Health Administration,68 and National Fire Protection Association standards.69 The provision of sustained electrical power during disasters or emergencies is critical to healthcare facility operations.70
+Occupational Safety and Health Administration,72 and National Fire Protection Association standards.73 The provision of sustained electrical power during disasters or emergencies is critical to healthcare facility operations.74

-In all, the OIG team inspected seven inpatient units-intensive care, 6W-CLC, 5E-medical/surgical, 5W-medical/surgical, 6E telemetry, 7-inpatient mental health, and post-anesthesia care-in addition to selected outpatient areas, which included the same-day-surgery/pre- and post-operative care unit; the emergency department; and the primary care, women's health, and physical medicine and rehabilitation clinics.
-The team also reviewed the emergency management program and inspected the Adam Benjamin, Jr., VA Outpatient Clinic in Crown Point, Indiana.
+In all, the OIG team inspected four inpatient areas-intensive care, medical/surgical, community living center, and mental health-in addition to the post-anesthesia care unit, emergency department, outpatient women's health clinic, and primary care clinic.
+The OIG team also inspected the Oakhurst VA Clinic.
 The inspection team reviewed relevant documents and interviewed key employees and managers.
 The OIG evaluated the following location-specific performance indicators:

 - Parent facility

-- o General safety
+- General safety

-- Environmental cleanliness and infection prevention
+- o Environmental cleanliness and infection prevention

 - General privacy

-- o Women veterans program
+- Women veterans program

-- o Availability of medical equipment and supplies
+- Availability of medical equipment and supplies

 - Community based outpatient clinic

-- o General safety
+- General safety

 - o Environmental cleanliness and infection prevention

 - General privacy

 - Women veterans program

 - o Availability of medical equipment and supplies

 - Locked inpatient mental health unit

+- o Mental health environment of care rounds

+- Nursing station security

+- o Public area and general unit safety